dylanconklin/battlecode/README.md

 # Battlecode 2024 Scaffold

-This is the Battlecode 2024 scaffold, containing an `examplefuncsplayer`.
+This is the Battlecode 2024 scaffold, containing an `Team3`.
 Read https://play.battlecode.org/bc24/getting-started!

 **We are using a rewritten version of the client this year, so please let teh devs know if you encounter any issues or have any feedback!**